 From Black Crag, head downhill by either going ahead in a steep path or to the right.
 If going right, tread carefully over the boulder field.
-You can see glimpses of the path on the boulders with smaller brown stones switchbacking down only for part way before coming back to the main path.
+You can see glimpses of the switchback path on the boulders with smaller brown stones that leads down only part of the way before coming back to the main path.

-At 8.4km come down to Wind Gap.
+At 8.4 km come down to Wind Gap.
 There’s a steep route down from here back to the valley if necessary, though the best is still yet to come.
 So keep ahead and up Pillar.
-There is a semi-decent path on the right-hand side, though it is steep and needs hands occasionally.
+There is a semi-decent path on the right-hand side, though it is steep and will require you to use your hands occasionally.

-Come to another boulder field and with your head up you can see a path in the rocks.
-At 9.0km reach the broad top of Pillar.
-Explore the views from each side and take a break at one of the wind-breaking stonewalls.
+Coming to another boulder field, look up to find a path through the rocky terrain.
+At 9.0 km, you will reach the broad top of Pillar, where you can explore the views from each side and take a break at one of the wind-breaking stonewalls.

-From the summit continue downhill towards the SE on a clear path.
-After the first downhill you come to a saddle and see a small path heading off to the right.
-Take this if you want to an easier path through a boulder field.
-We like this path (we don’t really like boulder fields at all), but unfortunately this path soon leads to a smaller boulder field in any case.
-Here you will go through on the left side before skirting the bottom of yet another boulder field.
+From the summit, continue downhill towards the SE on a clear path.
+After the first downhill, you will come to a saddle and see a small path heading off to the right.
+Take this if you want an easier path through a boulder field.
+We like this path (we don’t really like boulder fields at all), but unfortunately it soon leads to a smaller boulder field in any case.
+Here, you will go through on the left side before skirting the bottom of yet another boulder field.
 Following this, you’ll find another path through a boulder field that angles to the left towards a visible path closer to the ridge.

-At 10.0km re-join the main path and continue downhill.
-In 0.8km, after coming down a steep pitch and going roughly 90m, you come onto a flattened saddle and need to take the faint path that goes off on the right.
+At 10.0 km rejoin the main path and continue downhill.
+In 0.8 km, after coming down a steep pitch and going roughly 90 m, you will come onto a flattened saddle and need to take the faint path that goes off on the right.
 There is a cairn here now, though some people destroy them, so it may be gone in the future.
 This is a shortcut down the valley and back to your car.
-If you’re tired, like us, then take this path and after 90m take the right hand path that goes down on the right-hand side of the valley, looking down on the main route as it goes along the valley bottom.
-As the path peters out partway down, we then head downhill and pick our path on the less steep grassy areas.
+If you’re tired, like us, then take this path and after 90 m take the right hand path that goes down on the right-hand side of the valley, looking down on the main route as it goes along the valley bottom.
+As the path peters out part way down, you will then head downhill and pick a path on the less steep grassy areas.

-After re-joining the other path, you find that at 12.1km you’ll cross a stream on rocks, though after heavy rains your feet may get wet.
+After rejoining the other path, you’ll cross a stream along some rocks at 12.1 km , though after heavy rains your feet may get wet.
 Continue on downhill and eventually the path levels out on the left-hand side of the valley.
 Cross a couple of gates, the second one taking the path along the left of a stonewall.

-At 14.1km another path comes from the left.
-Continue ahead as the path goes right with a stream on your right.
+At 14.1 km another path comes from the left.
+Continue ahead as the path goes right with a stream on your right side.
 Pass a stunning arched bridge, go through a gate and then go left to a parking lot and the Wasdale Head Inn (as well as their bar and beer gardens).
 This is a great place to stop to celebrate all your hard work with a relaxing drink.